rolfyone/playground/capella/beku/README.md

 # Capella Besu Teku test

+Special thanks to Adrian, as always.
+Largely based this on (his beku)[https://github.com/ajsutton/merge-scripts/tree/main/beku]
 ## Setup

 Set 2 environment variables, to find besu and teku binaries.
 These are the locations of the applications that will be run in the start scripts.